GhostlyDark/EMG/README.md

 # EMG

-EMG is a launcher for [mupen64plus](https://github.com/GhostlyDark/mupen64plus-core) using [Electron](https://github.com/electron/electron) to launch [mupen64plus-ui-console](https://github.com/GhostlyDark/mupen64plus-ui-console).
+EMG is a launcher for [mupen64plus](https://github.com/GhostlyDark/mupen64plus-core) using [Electron](https://github.com/electron/electron) that launches [mupen64plus-ui-console](https://github.com/GhostlyDark/mupen64plus-ui-console).

 For configuring controller input, a custom build of [sdl2-jstest](https://github.com/GhostlyDark/sdl-jstest) is used.